Bodacious/bodacious.github.com/_posts/2013-5-13-A-Kaizen-Approach-To-Quitting-Facebook.md

 The result of taking each of these small steps is that the number of notifications I receive daily has dropped from 20 or 30 to 3 or 4.
 And, more importantly, I decide when I check them - not Facebook.
 More surprising though, was the shift in mindset I experienced when I set myself the challenge.
 Thinking of ways to prevent Facebook from bidding for my attention became a game.
 It was actually rewarding to cut back on my usage, rather than difficult, which I found when I tried to go cold turkey in my previous attempt.

 I continue to use Facebook less and less, using it now only as a useful way to contact friends who are further away, or to share links I find interesting with my friends and followers.

+> It is better to take many small steps in the right direction than to make a great leap  forward only to stumble backward.
+> - Old Chinese Proverb